bertcarnell/JavaAssertExtensions/README.md

 JavaAssertExtensions
 ====================

-Adds additional Assert methods to the JUnit framework
+Adds additional Assert methods to the [JUnit](http://junit.org/) framework

 [![Build Status](https://drone.io/github.com/bertcarnell/JavaAssertExtensions/status.png)](https://drone.io/github.com/bertcarnell/JavaAssertExtensions/latest)

 ### Quick start guide for Maven Users
-- See https://github.com/bertcarnell/bertcarnellMavenMicroRepo for directions on how to include this project in your application or library as a dependency
+- See the [bertcarnellMavenMicroRepo](https://github.com/bertcarnell/bertcarnellMavenMicroRepo) for directions on how to include this project in your application or library as a dependency
 - Import the methods into your Class

 ```java